On the origin of counterrotating stellar disks in TNG50. I: Formation channels for CRDs

-On the other hand, some compact in-situ CRDs appear to have formed very early, alongside the initial assembly of the galaxy’s bulge, and without any later significant interactions.
-Galaxies such as CR-1, CR-8, CR-9, CR-21, CR-22, and CR-24 exhibit strong early bursts of star formation, occasionally correlated with the high merger rates characteristic of that epoch.
+On the other hand, some compact in situ CRDs appear to have formed very early, alongside the initial assembly of the galaxy’s bulge, and without any later significant interactions.
+Galaxies such as CR-1, CR-8, CR-9, CR-21, CR-22, and CR-24 exhibit strong early bursts of star formation that are occasionally correlated with the high merger rates characteristic of that epoch.
 During this early phase of galaxy assembly, star formation occurred in a more irregular and turbulent environment, resulting in a pressure-supported stellar population.
-The more isotropic kinematics of these stellar particles are associated with broad circularity distributions, contributing to both the co-rotating and counterrotating components of the final stellar disk.
-Accordingly, the stellar ages of these CRDs trace back to the formation of the galaxies’ primordial inner regions.
+The more isotropic kinematics of these stellar particles are associated with broad circularity distributions, contributing to both the corotating and counterrotating components of the final stellar disk.
+Accordingly, the stellar ages of these CRDs trace back to the formation of the primordial inner regions of the galaxies.
 These structures are therefore old and centrally concentrated.

 The two remaining cases have peculiar formation mechanisms.
-CR-16 formed over a prolonged period during which the co-rotating component experienced minimal star formation; until the merger of an infalling satellite, the galaxy lacked a dynamically cold stellar disk.
-The CRD is thus a remnant of this earlier evolutionary stage, when the galaxy was pressure-supported rather than rotation-supported.
-Finally, CR-13’s formed within a short time window following the smooth accretion of misaligned cold gas.
-The accreted gas triggered a burst of SF in the central region giving rise to the CRD.
+CR-16 formed over a prolonged period during which the corotating component experienced minimal star formation.
+Until the merger of an infalling satellite, the galaxy lacked a dynamically cold stellar disk.
+The CRD is thus a remnant of this earlier evolutionary stage when the galaxy was pressure-supported rather than rotation-supported.
+Finally, CR-13 formed within a short time window following the smooth accretion of misaligned cold gas.
+The accreted gas triggered a burst of star formation in the central region, giving rise to the CRD.

-In summary, the compact in-situ CRDs encompass a variety of formation paths.
-Some (e.g., CR-1, CR-8, CR-9, CR-21, CR-22, CR-24) formed at the earliest times of their host galaxy, essentially as part of the old bulge formation.
-Others (e.g., CR-11, CR-12, CR-18, CR-20) formed later, with their counterrotating stars born during one or more bursts triggered by satellite interactions (but without significant stellar accretion).
-A particular case (e.g., CR-14) shows a minor contribution from accreted stars in addition to in-situ star formation.
-CR-16’s CRD is the remnant of a pre-disk stellar population formed prior to the development of a dynamically cold disk, while CR-13’s CRD originated from the accretion of misaligned gas that fueled central star formation.
+In summary, the compact in situ CRDs encompass a variety of formation paths.
+Some (CR-1, CR-8, CR-9, CR-21, CR-22, and CR-24) formed at the earliest times of their host galaxy, essentially as part of the old bulge formation.
+Others (CR-11, CR-12, CR-18, and CR-20) formed later, with their counterrotating stars born during one or more bursts triggered by satellite interactions (but without significant stellar accretion).
+A particular case (CR-14) shows a minor contribution from accreted stars in addition to in situ star formation.
+The CRD of CR-16 is the remnant of a pre-disk stellar population formed prior to the development of a dynamically cold disk, while the CRD of CR-13 originated from the accretion of misaligned gas that fueled central star formation.